Butterflyfish Copperband MED

 The level of difficulty will depend on the individual specimen itself.
 These fish are best left to advanced aquarium enthusiasts and not recommended for beginners due to their daily diet requirements.

-The Copperband Butterflyfish lives on the coral reefs, rocky shorelines, estuaries and inner reefs in the Pacific and Indian Oceans.
-Their range stretches from Australia to Indonesia, Philippines and Singapore.
+The Copperband Butterflyfish lives on the coral reefs, rocky shorelines, estuaries, and inner reefs in the Pacific and Indian Oceans.
+Their range stretches from Australia to Indonesia, the Philippines, and Singapore.

 Tank Recommendations for Copperband Butterflyfish